 - It’s just plain fun to use!

-I love chalk paint for the ease of use, the finish, the ability to transform just about anything, and how it brings a lovely time-worn feel into my home.
-However, chalk paint isn’t the answer for every project.
+I love chalk style paint for the ease of use, the finish, the ability to transform just about anything, and how it brings a lovely time-worn feel into my home.
+However, it isn’t necessarily the answer for every project.

 What do I need to know before I buy chalk paint?